GitSquared/edex-ui/README.md

 #### Starting from source:
 on *nix systems (You'll need the Xcode command line tools on macOS):
+Note: do not run using sudo, as it can potentially cause issues
 - clone the repository
 - `npm run install-linux`
 - `npm start`